 - •Spot Jogging: Jogging can be done indoors as well.
 Lift your knees and move them back to the ground.
 Move the arms and legs like a running action.
-(Calories burned- Approximately 215 calories for 30 minutes.) - •Skipping: If you want to opt for a good cardio workout, skipping works the best.
+(Calories burned-Approximately 215 calories for 30 minutes.) - •Skipping: If you want to opt for a good cardio workout, skipping works the best.
 It helps improve cardio-respiratory fitness, flexibility and co-ordination.
 It is a high-impact exercise and is great for building bones and it's a good exercise to shed weight off your hips, thighs and sides.
 (Calories burned- Approximately 560 calories per hour.) - •Plank: Get into a push-up position.
 Bend your arms and move down towards the floor.
 Hold position with your arms extended.
 This exercise could be challenging but is great to tone your core areas (abs, back and stabilizer muscles).
-Challenge yourself and see how long you can remain in your plank position.
 (Calories burned based on weight can range from 2 -5 calories per minute.) - •Yoga: Yoga is aimed at uniting the body, mind and spirit.
 Not only does it help you become more aware of your body posture, alignment and patterns of movement, it also makes the body flexible and helps you relax.
-(Calories burned- Approximately 280 calories per hour.)
+(Calories burned- Approximately 280 calories per hour.) - •Pilates: It emphasizes on the development of the body through core strength, flexibility and graceful movements.
+This exercise wakes up the body and promotes blood circulation and breathing.
+(Calories burned- Approximately 260 calories per hour.)